sanderkrause/assessment-travel-compensation/Readme.md

 However, one case is mentioned in the data where an employee travels 11 kilometers one-way by bike.
 This is not taken into account, as it's not specified what the preferred way of commuting is.

+An assumption is made that every traveled kilometer between 5 and 10 is compensated double as per the description of the assessment.

 As it's not specified which weekdays employees are working, the average for each week is taken.
 No national holidays have been taken into account.
 Time off is not taken into account as that data was not available.